Peter Worrell: Professional career

-Worrell was selected by the Florida Panthers in the 7th round, 166th overall, in the 1995 NHL Entry Draft.
+Worrell was selected by the Florida Panthers in the 7th round, 166th overall, in the 1995 NHL entry draft.
 Following his final season with the Olympiques Worrell began his pro career in 1997 with the Beast of New Haven in the American Hockey League.
 The 1997-98 season also saw Worrell make his NHL debut with the Panthers, playing in 19 games, accumulating 153 PIMs, but failing to register a single point.
 On February 8, 1999, Worrell scored his first NHL goal in a game vs. the St. Louis Blues.
 During the 1999–2000 season, Worrell missed 34 games with a knee injury, but managed to match his 9 points from the previous year.
 The season also saw Worrell become involved in a notorious incident with New Jersey Devils defenseman Scott Niedermayer.
 After a collision along the boards where Worrell appeared to elbow Niedermayer in the face, Niedermayer hit Worrell on the top of the helmet with his stick.
 A scrum ensued and as Worrell was being escorted off the ice by the referees, he made throat-slashing gestures to the Devils bench.
 Niedermayer was suspended 10 games (the Devils 9 final regular season games and their first playoff game).
 Worrell missed six games after suffering a concussion.

-On July 18, 2003, he was traded from the Florida Panthers along with a 2nd-round pick in the 2004 draft to Colorado Avalanche for Eric Messier and Vaclav Nedorost.
+On July 18, 2003, he was traded from the Florida Panthers along with a 2nd-round pick in the 2004 draft to Colorado Avalanche for Eric Messier and Václav Nedorost.
 Worrell missed the first 27 games of the season with another knee injury.
 Worrell made his Avalanche debut on December 11, 2003; the game marked his first in eight months.
 Worrell played in 49 games for Colorado collecting 3 goals and an assist, it was his lowest NHL point total, yet marked the first time that he was a plus player ending the season with a plus-2 rating.

 Following his first season with the Avalanche the NHL lockout caused the cancellation of the 2004–05 NHL season.
 Worrell did not play professionally during the lockout like many other NHLers and considered himself retired.
 However, once the NHL returned Worrell decided that he would attempt to make a comeback and signed with the New York Rangers.
 The Rangers assigned first to the Hartford Wolfpack in the AHL but never played a game for them.
 Hartford sent Worrell to the Charlotte Checkers of the ECHL to work on his conditioning.
 Worrell played 37 games for Charlotte; it was the last time he played professionally.